Communications and Engagement Partners

 • Centro Tyrone Guzman, Minneapolis, Minnesota

-• Christian Stronghold Church, Dallas Texas
+• Christian Stronghold Church, Dallas, Texas

 • Christopher & Dana Reeve Foundation, Short Hills, New Jersey